 5. Manatee Bend Park

-Another place where you can see manatees in Miami is at Manatee Bend Park which sits on the banks of Little River towards the northeast side of the city, along the shore of Biscayne Bay.
+Manatee Bend Park sits on the banks of Little River towards the northeast side of the city, along the shore of Biscayne Bay.

 This park sits just where the Little River bends and it is at this point where you can often find hordes of manatees hanging out.